mobweb/MobWeb_CustomProductImageLabel/README.md

 # MobWeb_CustomProductImageLabel extension for Magento

-A simple Magento extension that allows to dynamically modify a product's URL key before the product is saved.
+A simple Magento extension that allows to dynamically modify a product image's title/label.

 ## Installation